Woolsington Hall

-Woolsington Hall is a Grade II* listed country house in a 92 acre estate, in the village of Woolsington, in the city of Newcastle, England, north-west of Newcastle city centre, and immediately south of Newcastle Airport.
+Woolsington Hall is a Grade II* listed country house in a 92 acre estate, in the village of Woolsington, in Newcastle upon Tyne, England, north-west of the city centre, and immediately south of Newcastle Airport.
 In addition to the hall, the stables, coach house, orangery, walled garden and east wing are Grade II listed.

 The hall is not habitable and requires full restoration.
-It has been on English Heritage's Heritage at Risk Register since 2002.
+It has been on Historic England's Heritage at Risk Register since 2002.

 Design

 The hall is built of stone, with painted ashlar dressings and edged by quoins.
 The roof is made of slate from the Lake district with stone gables.
-The house is 2 storeys high, divided into 3 bays and a single bay wing.
+The house is two storeys tall, divided into three bays and a single bay wing.

 History

 Woolsington Hall was the seat of the Bell family, landowners in Dinnington.
 In 1828 Matthew Bell, MP for Northumberland and Deputy Lieutenant of Northumberland was listed as living at the hall.
 All four battalions of the 103rd (Tyneside Irish) Brigade camped briefly at Woolsington Hall in May 1915.
 Conditions were so bad at Woolsington Hall that many soldiers who lived locally went home rather than stay there.
 The brigade trained in trench fighting at nearby Ponteland, and paraded through Newcastle city centre before departing from Woolsington for Salisbury Plain.